limingcan562/fecmjs/README.md

     `fewdays`| The number of days to the target day to be acquired  |  `0` `time`| target time  |  `new Date().getTime()`

+    ##### Note：
+    1. When `fewdays` is a positive integer, get the next few days of the target date
+    2. When `fewdays` is a negative integer, get the first few days of the target date

     Example:
     ````javascript
     // Get the first 30 days of 2024-10-28